2011 NASCAR Nationwide Series: Rule changes

 France also announced major changes to the points system in all three national touring series.
 Effective during the season, the winner of each race received 43 points, with a one-point decrease for each successive finishing position (42 points for second, 41 for third, and so on).
 The race winner also received three bonus points, with single bonus points being awarded to all drivers who led a lap and to the driver who led the most laps.
 This means that a race winner was assured of either 47 or 48 points, while a second-place finisher earned at most 44.

 The closed-loop fueling system previously introduced in the Truck Series, which eliminates the catch can man from the pit crew, debuted in all three national series.

+The Car of Tomorrow was used for all races in 2011.